Indiana Wetlands.JPG

 that inspire.

-Hoodox is a video streaming platform featuring exclusively nonfiction, Indiana-focused content including documentaries, short films, series, podcasts and more.
+Hoodox is a video streaming platform featuring exclusively nonfiction, Indiana-focused content including documentaries, short films, series, and more.

 We believe in the power of stories - to stay connected, spark conversations, and create positive change.

-Meet Our Board of Directors
+Our Board Members

 • Kathy Bruner